 Each SPS shall have sps_vui_parameters_present_flag set equal to 1.
 This indicates that the vui_parameters() syntax structure as specified in VVC [3] Section 7.3.2.4 is present.

-Each SPS shall have vui_chroma_loc_info_present_flag set equal to 1 and both vui_chroma_sample_loc_type_top_field and vui_chroma_sample_loc_type_bottom_field set equal to 2.
-This indicates that the top left chroma sample is aligned with the luma pixel in the top left corner.
-Note that VVC Main 10 profile constrains the color subsampling to 4:2:0.Transfer Characteristics
+In the case of non-full range, Y′CBC colorimetry, each SPS shall have vui_matrix_coeffs present and set equal to 9.
+This constrains the matrix coefficients to non-constant luminance Y′CBCR, as defined in ITU-R BT.2100 [16].

+Regarding format switching, the following constraint shall apply.

+The time interval between consecutive changes in general_level_idc shall be greater than or equal to five seconds.

+If such seamless or near-seamless behavior in the VVC receiver is desired, it is highly recommended that parameters such as general_level_idc, the vertical picture size, and colorimetry information in the VVC elementary stream should not change.
+Profile changes, Level changes, display aspect ratio changes, frame rate changes, and colorimetry changes should be avoided as they might result in disruption of the decoder's video output and might cause non-seamless output behavior in receivers.

+Transfer Characteristics

 The video transfer characteristics shall be signaled as one of the following: SDR, PQ, or HLG as specified in Sections 5.2.5, 5.2.6, and 5.2.7, respectively.